Q3 Employability Vocabulary

 Career and Technical Education (CTE): Career and Technical Education (CTE) includes traditional and hands-on learning experiences specific to a career.

-Communication Skills: Communication skills are the ability to share your thoughts and ideas clearly while being mindful of how others may receive your message, as well as understanding what others are saying.
+Communication Skills: Communication skills are the ability to share your thoughts and ideas clearly while being mindful of how others may receive your message and to understand what others are saying.

-Critical Thinking: Critical thinking involves carefully analyzing information and ideas to understand them better, make smart decisions, and solve problems in a wise way.
+Critical Thinking: Critical thinking involves carefully analyzing information and ideas to understand them better, make smart decisions, and wisely solve problems.

-Employability: Employability refers to a person having attributes that help them gain employment and succeed in their position.
+Employability: Employability are attributes that help a person gain employment and succeed in their position.

-Enthusiasm: Enthusiasm is showing excitement and energy about something you are doing, which makes others feel interested and positive too.
+Enthusiasm: Enthusiasm is displaying excitement and energy about something you are doing, which makes others feel interested and positive too.

 Hard Skills: Hard skills are career-specific knowledge and learned skills needed in a particular job.
 Examples include a college education or trade training.